We have absolute responsibility for our life.

 The same applies to ordinary friendships that turn sour: our decision to befriend someone is based on our general and acquired ability to discern the true character of other people.
 Our bad judgement is as much to blame as the other person’s bad behavior.
 In fact, we are more to be blamed, for the other person probably remained the same person he was throughout our friendship, but we chose not to see what later became his “unbearable traits” or defects of character.
 The traits we a posteriori judge as having appeared at a later stage in our relationship were most probably there all the time, and we either failed to see them or, seeing them, chose not to admit them to ourself!

 But what about when important aspects of our life depend on predictions we make about the future that we cannot control?
 Say we emigrate to another country and political unrest topples our life there; or we buy a house and a 2008-like crisis happens and we lose all of our savings; or we marry the love of our life, only to discover later on that he or she was dishonest or adulterous.
 How can we possibly be held responsible for the unpredictable future?
 Well, the simple answer is that we actually do take credit when our predictions are successful, so we must perforce take the credit when they fail!
 Had our life turned out better in the new country, or the value of our house increased, or our marriage been successful, we would have probably been proud and boasted about our superior judgement and decision-making ability.
 We would have claimed that the “outside circumstances” conformed to our wishes because we had judged correctly, not because they did so randomly or by chance!
 Yet, when our predictions turn out to have been careless or not well-thought out, we suddenly resort to the “unpredictable future hypothesis.”
 Furthermore, if it was impossible to predict the future, why did you base your decisions on things that were impossible to predict?
 And if predicting is part of life, how can you then relinquish the responsibility of predicting correctly?
 If you ventured on a course that was based on a prediction that turned out to be wrong, then you must take responsibility for the wrong prediction.
 Why do some people seem to always predict correctly and some never?
 Predicting, if we are honest with ourselves, is not really an impossible task.
 How well you predict depends on how much energy, effort, and study you spend on the relevant subject.
 The one who predicts better knows better.
 He has earned the ability.
-Maybe the seeds of political unrest in the new country were there before you emigrated, but you failed to follow the news; and investing your whole savings on a house was probably not the wisest thing to do (maybe traveling around the world would have been a better investment!); and marrying your ex after only knowing her for a few months was a recipe for failure.
+Maybe the seeds of political unrest in the new country were there before you emigrated, but you failed to follow the news; and investing all of your savings on a house was probably not the wisest thing to do (maybe traveling around the world would have been a better investment!); and marrying your ex after only knowing her for a few months was a recipe for failure.
 There was also the choice of remaining idle, which you had foregone the moment you decided to emigrate, or buy a house, or marry this person.
 One may retort that all life would then be immersed in idleness.
 Correct, but this is also one of life’s choices!
 We see many people who avoid bold moves in their lives for fear of failure.
 But when you do act, and venture into “the game of life,” which includes among other things making calculated predictions about future outcomes, this responsibility must be taken up completely.
 It goes without saying that natural catastrophes and other force majeure situations are excluded from this reasoning – just as they hold a special position in our legal systems, absolving us from specific responsibilities.

 Absolute responsibility is also synonymous with our freedom – maybe not our absolute freedom, but the maximum we may aspire to.
 Jean-Paul Sartre, the twentieth century’s philosopher of freedom, related our freedom to exactly these games we play with ourselves.
 He coined the term “bad faith” to characterize how we emphasize our “facticity” to relinquish our freedom of choice – our “transcendence” as he called it.
 Someone is in bad faith to the extent that he affirms his facticity at the expense of his transcendence.
 According to Sartre, it is somehow reassuring to think that we must act as we do; that we have no choice but to get up when the alarm rings, to work at our family business, to live in the country where we were born, or marry and have children.
 It provides us with the excuse that we are not truly responsible for who we end up becoming.
 Holding that our actions are necessitated by our environment, biology, history, etc., we try to relinquish the burden of radical freedom.
 But in fact nothing can lift this burden, and we are in bad faith to the extent that we try to cast off our freedom.
 We are in bad faith when we fall victim to our own self-deception, when we lie to ourselves.